Great Divide Mountain Bike Planning

 The good old US Postal service can be a huge resource on this trip.
 Quite often, there are Post Offices in small towns where there are no outdoor stores, bike shops or even grocery stores.
 Many GDR riders ship bike tires, powdered Gatorade, energy bars or other hard to find items to the local post offices ahead of their arrival via “general delivery”.
 It’s nice to have these goodies waiting for you when you roll into town, although be very aware of limited hours of operation (call ahead).
 In general, you write “General Delivery” on your package c/o the local Postmaster of the local post office that you are sending to.
 I didn’t use this service when I traveled but I know several people that really liked this service.
 I mainly used the Post Office to send things home.
 At the start of the trip I found myself in the Post Office quite often in my continual quest to lighten my load.
 In light of the Cliff Claven and Newman characters on TV, I found the Postal workers were very friendly and helpful.

-Obviously, cell phone coverage was non-existent for a lot of this trip as you ride through some very remote areas, but I was still pretty impressed with cell phone coverage along the way.
+Obviously, cell phone coverage was limited for a lot of this trip as you ride through some very remote areas, but I was still pretty impressed with cell phone coverage along the way.
 ATT coverage in Montana and Wyoming was very good.
 Whereas, Verizon got better as you headed south.
-I didn't carry a Blackberry or an Iphone but would expect similar coverage.
-I met 2 people that with rode notebook computers and they worked very well when in town.
-Wi-fi was in most motels, private campgrounds, coffee shops, even some laundromats.
+The coverage gets better every year, though.
+I met 2 people that rode with a notebook computer and it was very convenient when in town, and I’m sure a tablet works great too.
+Wi-fi was in most motels, private campgrounds, fast food joints, coffee shops, even some laundromats.
 Some times you can get a signal outside of libraries after hours , too.
 Generally, I updated my blog mostly at Libraries and motels.
-It's impossible to update your blog daily because of remoteness of the route.

 All that I can say here is that you are in the Rocky Mountains and you will experience rain, snow, cold, heat, wind, lightning.
 Plan your gear and keep it light.
 Check out my gear list.